pysiss/pysiss/README.md

 Contributing
 ------------

 We'd love to have more people use the library and contribute to it.
-If you've pulled this from the public repository on CSIRO install of Stash ([stash.csiro.au][9]), then you might like to check out the [mirrored repository on Bitbucket][14] which should make it easier for non-CSIRO types to fork and hack away.
+If you've pulled this from the public repository on CSIRO install of Stash ([stash.csiro.au][9]), then you might like to check out the [mirrored repository on Bitbucket][14] or [Github][15] which should make it easier for non-CSIRO types to fork and hack away.

 We like unit tests and documentation - feel free to contribute your own.